swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline/index.md

             with:
               credentials_json: '${{ secrets.GCP_SERVICE_ACCOUNT_KEY }}'
           - name: Train model
-            run: |
-              # Run the experiment
-              dvc repro --pull --allow-missing
+            run: dvc repro --pull --allow-missing
-              # Push the changes to the remote repository
+            # After the experiment is done we update the dvc.lock and push the changes with dvc.
+This allows dvc to cache the experiment
-              dvc push
+            # results and use them in locally and remotely on pipelines without running the experiment again.
           - name: Commit changes in dvc.lock
             uses: stefanzweifel/git-auto-commit-action@v4
             with:
               commit_message: Commit changes in dvc.lock
               file_pattern: dvc.lock
+          - name: Push experiment results to DVC remote storage
+            run: dvc push
     ```

 === ":simple-gitlab: GitLab"